MBKeeler/BNBSL-Batting-Order-Front-End/README.md

 - As a coach I want to be able to view typical batting position name and characteristics.
 For example:

 - Lead off hitter – high speed, base stealing capability, plate discipline

+- As a coach I want to be able to download a csv file containing my team batting roster with player assignment and position.

+- As a coach I only want to see my teams, but as an administrator I want to see all teams.

       Contact hitter –